SakuraBlossomTree/KonaChan/README.md

 <p>A project which I started because i wanted a terminal based wallpaper downloader of my own uses</p>

-<p>But I am making this project which is named Ishitori open-sourced so that everyone can use it</p>
+<p>But I am making this project which is named KonaChan open-sourced so that everyone can use it</p>

 <br/>